 A self-made reality TV phenomenon, she turned a larger-than-life 'diva' persona into a savvy personal brand and a touchstone for unfiltered, resilient celebrity.

-Gemma Collins did not simply appear on television; she commandeered it.
-Her entry on 'The Only Way Is Essex' introduced audiences to 'the GC'—a persona of glorious, unapologetic extravagance, complete with dramatic exits, iconic one-liners, and a relentless belief in her own star power.
-What critics initially dismissed as mere reality TV buffoonery, Collins expertly curated into a cultural brand.
-She understood the assignment of modern fame, leaning into the memes, launching successful clothing lines for plus-size women, writing autobiographies, and hosting a popular podcast.
-Her journey, documented through shows like 'I'm a Celebrity...' and 'Dancing on Ice,' has been marked by very public vulnerabilities and triumphant comebacks, endearing her to a massive fanbase that sees her resilience as a form of empowerment.
-More than a TV personality, Collins is a businesswoman who built an empire by being authentically, strategically herself, proving that in the age of social media, personality is the ultimate currency.
+Gemma Collins entered 'The Only Way Is Essex' and turned reality TV into a cultural empire.
+She introduced audiences to 'the GC'—a persona of unapologetic extravagance, dramatic exits, and relentless self-belief.
+Critics dismissed her as mere buffoonery, but Collins curated the attention into clothing lines for plus-size women, autobiographies, and a popular podcast.
+She appeared on 'I'm a Celebrity...' and 'Dancing on Ice,' where public vulnerabilities and triumphant comebacks built a massive fanbase that saw her resilience as empowerment.
+Born in 1981, Collins proved that in the age of social media, personality could be the ultimate currency.
+She is a businesswoman who built an empire by being authentically, strategically herself.

 1981–1996